Balancing Stiffness with Toughness

 All-Round Mechanical Performance

 The Tensile Modulus of a polymer shows its resistance to elastic deformation under load.

-Polypropylene has a superior Tensile Modulus to Polyethylene.
-The combined properties of Impact and Stiffness result in RMPP141 leading the way when compared to other rotational moulding grades of Polypropylene.
+Polypropylene has a superior tensile modulus to polyethylenes.
+The combined properties of impact and stiffness result in RMPP141 leading the way when compared to other rotational moulding grades of polypropylene.